Almost half of people over 65 own guns. Almost one in 10 people over 65 have dementia. Here’s a look at the intersection of gun safety and dementia.

 Doctors are legally allowed to inquire about access to firearms when a person is diagnosed with dementia.
 But, experts say, they often don’t.
 If the health provider doesn’t bring it up, families should ask about gun safety along with other concerns, such as driving and use of kitchen appliances and power tools.

-What if a person with dementia wants to transfer their guns?
+What if a person with dementia wants to transfer ownership of their guns?

 “No one should hesitate to accept a gun from a family member who is choosing to turn the gun over because of dementia,” said Lindsay Nichols, federal policy director at the Giffords Law Center to Prevent Gun Violence.
 Forty-eight states explicitly allow a person to transfer a gun to a family member without a background check, she said.
 In Connecticut and Rhode Island, a lawyer could justify the move based on interpretation of state law, but prosecution is unlikely, she said.